gregm123456/notyou/guiding_documentation/project_build_plan.md

 - Power supply and optional network connectivity
 - Appropriate enclosure for kiosk presentation

+### Development Environment
+- Development should be conducted on larger displays with the application window sized to exactly 1024x600 pixels
+- This ensures pixel-perfect development matching the target touchscreen resolution
+- UI elements must be designed and tested at this exact resolution to guarantee proper display on the installation hardware

 ### Software Architecture
 - Python 3.11.2 application
 - Kivy framework for touchscreen UI